codio/site/source/docs/inline-preview.html.markdown

 The default keyboard shortcuts for Preview can be seen by selecting the Tools->Preview menu item.

 ##Security Issues
-Codio runs over https and so the inline preview runs over https, too.
+Codio runs over https and so the inline preview has to run over https, too.
 If you reference an external script or API, for example like this

 	<script src="http://code.angularjs.org/1.1.5/angular.js">

 then you will get a browser error.

+There are 3 ways to avoid this

-To avoid this, you should expand the inline preview into a new browser tab (icon is in the bar above inline preview) and then modify the url from `https://codio.io/xxxx` to `http://codio.io/xxxx`
+- expand the inline preview into a new browser tab (icon is in the small floating toolbar in the top right of the preview tab) and then modify the url from `https://codio.io/xxxx` to `http://codio.io/xxxx`

-We will shortly be introducing a better way of addressing this.
+- modify your references to also run over https.
+This may be a problem once in production if your production server runs http.
+- modify your references to use the current protocol like this `<script src="//code.angularjs.org/1.1.5/angular.js">`